-Tariq Lab at SBASSE has discovered over 200 new genes which are involved in the maintenance of cell identities
+Tariq Lab at SBASSE has discovered over 200 new genes which are involved in the maintenance of cell identities work has been performed in fruit flies, which is an excellent model system in science.

 LUMS continues to be at the forefront of research and discovery.
 Tariq Lab at SBASSE, a pioneering epigenetics lab in Pakistan and the only fruit fly lab in the country, has discovered over 200 new genes which are involved in the maintenance of cell identities.